-4.1-A. CLASSROOM ATTENDANCE

-Learning is fostered in the classroom environment.
-Missing even one lecture/class activity can negatively impact student performance; therefore, classroom attendance is mandatory, and students are accountable for attending and being on time for class.
-If a Zoom meeting is scheduled this is considered mandatory classroom attendance and will be treated as such.
-Students will be required to have their cameras on during "class".
+4.1-A. CLASSROOM ATTENDANCE: Learning is fostered in the classroom environment.
+Missing even one lecture/class activity can negatively impact student performance; therefore, classroom attendance is mandatory, and students are accountable to attend and be on time for class.